tokensmith/otter/docs/Error-Handling.md

 #### Gatway
  - rename `gateway.setErrorRoute` to `gateway.setDispatchError`
+ - RestTarget, Target, RestErrorTarget, ErrorTarget.
  - add `Class<P>` to `RestErrorTarget`
  - modify builders to use `Class<P>` ^
+ - add interface to include regex with errorTarget
+ - add interface to include regex with restErrorTarget.

 #### Group, RestGroup
  - add method `dispatchError` to builders